dawnsbury/dawnsbury-days-example-mods/README.md

 2. For each creature, the `StateCheck` code of each of its QEffects applies.
 3. If at least one StateCheck event applied during step 2, the state-check repeats from step 2.
 This way, you can use a StateCheck event to create another Ephemeral QEffect on yourself or another creature.
 4. When no more state-check events apply during step 3, the state-check ends.

+## Modding in new creatures
+To create new creatures, check the file [ABOUT CREATURE MODS.txt](Dawnsbury.Mods.Creatures.Scarecrow/ABOUT CREATURE MODS.txt) in the example Scarecrow mod.

 ## Troubleshooting